GiottoVerducci/rulebook2024/content.md

 ### **Combat**

+> Combat is always part of action resolution.

 Combat results when a minion blocks the action of a ready minion.
 Also, some cards may cause combat.
 Whatever caused the combat, it is important